yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ycql.md

 ## Use prepared statements

-Whenever possible, use prepared statements to ensure that YugabyteDB partition-aware drivers can route queries to the tablet leader, to improve throughput, and to eliminate the need for a server to parse the query on each operation.
+Whenever possible, use prepared statements to ensure that YugabyteDB partition-aware drivers can route queries to the tablet leader, to improve throughput, and eliminate the need for a server to parse the query on each operation.

 ## Use batching for higher throughput

 Use batching for writing a set of operations.
 This will send all operations in a single RPC call instead of using multiple RPC calls, one per operation.
-Each batch operation has higher latency compared to single rows operations but has higher throughput overall.
+Each batch operation has higher latency compared to single-row operations but has higher throughput overall.

 ## Column and row sizes